Drugs Not to Quit Cold Turkey

 Additional side effects of alcohol withdrawal include:

-Benzodiazepines are another class of drugs that, like alcohol, work on GABA levels in the brain.
-These drugs are typically prescription sedatives and tranquilizers that serve to reduce anxiety, manage seizure disorders, and act as sleep aids.
+Benzodiazepines are typically prescription sedatives and tranquilizers that serve to reduce anxiety, manage seizure disorders, and act as sleep aids.
 Benzodiazepine drugs include:

 - Xanax (alprazolam)